Kong/kongponents/docs/components/button.md

 ### icon

-A string for the `KIcon` name to be displayed directly above the title.
+A string for the `KIcon` name to be displayed to the left of the button's content.
 Specifying a value for `icon` will automatically indicate that it should be visible.

 If the disable state of the button can be changed, it is recommended to use the `icon` property instead of the slot, as using the prop will apply correct coloring to the icon depending on the `disabled` state of the button.